moorepants/dissertation/physicalparameters.rst

 Accurate measurements of a bicycle's physical parameters are required for realistic dynamic simulation and analysis.
-The most basic models require the geometry, mass, mass location and mass distributions for the rigid bodies.
-More complex models require estimates of tire characteristics, human characteristics, friction, stiffness, damping, etc. In this chapter I present the measurement of the minimal bicycle/rider parameters required for the benchmark Whipple bicycle model presented in [Meijaard2007]_.
+The most basic models require the geometry, mass, mass location, and mass distributions for the rigid bodies.
+More complex models require estimates of tire characteristics, human body segment inertial characteristics, friction, stiffness, damping, etc. In this chapter I present the measurement of the minimal bicycle/rider parameters required for the benchmark Whipple bicycle model presented in [Meijaard2007]_.
 This model is composed of four rigid bodies, has ideal rolling and frictionless joints, and is laterally symmetric.
 A set of 25 parameters describes the geometry, mass, mass location and mass distribution of each of the rigid bodies.
 The experimental methods used to estimate the parameters described herein are based primarily on the work done in [Kooijman2006]_, [Kooijman2008]_ and [Moore2009a]_ but have been refined for improved accuracy and methodology.

-Koojiman's work was preceded by several others, I'll mention the most notable measurements related to bicycles.
+Koojiman's work was preceded by that of several others.
 Roland and Massing [Roland1971]_ measured the physical parameters of a bicycle in much the same way as is presented, including calculations of uncertainty from the indirect measurement techniques.
+[Zytveld1975]_ measured the inertial parameters of his robotic bicycle with a swing pendulum and a stop watch.
 Patterson [Patterson2004]_ used a swing to measure the roll inertia of recumbent bicycles with a rider.
 [Connors2009]_ and [Stevens2009]_ used a computer aided design package to estimate the parameters.
 [Escalona2010]_ measured a bicycle for his bicycle dynamics class in Spain.
-Some notable motorcycle and scooter measurements include [Dohring1953]_, [Dohring1955]_, [Singh1971]_, [Eaton1973]_, [Roland1973]_, [Zytveld1975]_, and [Sharp1997b]_.
+Also, some notable motorcycle and scooter measurements include [Dohring1953]_, [Dohring1955]_, [Singh1971]_, [Eaton1973]_, [Roland1973]_, and [Sharp1997b]_.

-Here I document the indirect measurement of ten real bicycles' physical parameters.
+Here is documented the indirect measurement of ten real bicycles' physical parameters.
 We improve upon previous methods by both increasing and reporting the accuracies of the measurements and by measuring the complete moments of inertia of the laterally symmetric frame and fork needed for analysis of the